Jamal Lewis (American football): 2005 season

 In the 2005 season, Lewis appeared and started in 15 games.
 He finished with 269 carries for 906 rushing yards and three rushing touchdowns to go along with 32 carries for 191 receiving yards and one receiving touchdown.
 After the 2005 season, the Ravens declined to place the franchise tag on Lewis, making him an unrestricted free agent after the end of the season.
 This move was seen by many as a formality in letting Lewis move to another team.
-Popular speculation blamed Lewis' steadily declining performance since the 2003 season.
+Popular speculation blamed Lewis's steadily declining performance since the 2003 season.
 Lewis had also voiced displeasure during the 2005 season over the team's failure to sign him to a long-term deal.
-Despite these events, the Ravens re-signed Lewis on March 13, 2006, with a three-year deal, despite having signed former Denver Broncos running back Mike Anderson, who was widely thought to be Lewis' replacement.
+Despite these events, the Ravens re-signed Lewis on March 13, 2006, with a three-year deal, despite having signed former Denver Broncos running back Mike Anderson, who was widely thought to be Lewis's replacement.